irmen/prog8/docs/source/programming.rst

 pokew(address, value)
     writes the word value at the given address in memory, in usual little-endian lsb/msb byte order.

+push(value)
+    pushes a byte value on the CPU hardware stack.
+Lowlevel function that should normally not be used.

+pushw(value)
+    pushes a 16-bit word value on the CPU hardware stack.
+Lowlevel function that should normally not be used.

+pop(variable)
+    pops a byte value off the CPU hardware stack into the given variable.
+Only variables can be used.
+    Lowlevel function that should normally not be used.

+popw(value)
+    pops a 16-bit word value off the CPU hardware stack into the given variable.
+Only variables can be used.
+    Lowlevel function that should normally not be used.

 rnd()
     returns a pseudo-random byte from 0..255